jjv432/SeniorDesign/README.md

 ```
 >> edit_simulink_plc(<FILENAME>);
 ```
- __Overview__: This function helps in editing a simulink PLC simulation by: running the _plcloadtypes_ command which is necessary for the Ladder Logic to execute; opens the Simulink PLC Ladder Library, which contains all of the PLC Simulink blocks; and opens or a creates a Simulink file called <FILENAME>.
+ __Overview__: This function helps in editing a Simulink PLC simulation by: running the _plcloadtypes_ command which is necessary for the Ladder Logic to execute; opens the Simulink PLC Ladder Library, which contains all of the PLC Simulink blocks; and opens or a creates a Simulink file called #<FILENAME>.

 __Inputs__: A filename, either of an already existing Simulink file in the current directory, or the name of a new Simulink file (if that filename is not already being